Utah Court Records

 The Difference Between a Divorce and an Annulment in Utah

 Utah recognizes and solemnizes marriage between consenting and legally competent adults.
-Nonetheless, a couple can petition the judiciary to abrogate the bonds of matrimony by filing for divorce or annulment.
-Court officials maintain records of these filings as well as the ensuing proceedings and judgment per the Utah Government Record Access and Management Act (GRAMA).
-Interested members of the public can request, inspect, and copy records of annulment and divorce unless restricted by a court order or statute.
+Nonetheless, a couple may petition the judiciary to abrogate the bonds of matrimony by filing for divorce or annulment.
+Court officials maintain records of these filings as well as the ensuing proceedings and judgment per the Utah Government Records Access and Management Act (GRAMA).
+Interested members of the public may request, inspect, and copy records of annulment and divorce unless restricted by a court order or statute.

 What is a Utah Divorce Decree?